New Update: Rising Oil Costs are Affecting Retirement Plans. Will you be impacted?

 Introduction :

 Social Security retirement benefits are subject to various factors that can influence their value, including economic shifts and workforce trends.
 Over the next decade, several significant changes may affect the monthly payments received by Social Security beneficiaries.
-This article explores four key developments that could impact retirement income before 2025, providing valuable insights for individuals, especially Ameren employees, nearing retirement age.
+This article explores four key developments that have been impacting retirement income in recent years, providing valuable insights for individuals, especially Ameren employees, nearing retirement age.

 Change in COLA: